vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Currently, we support only Adyen's Apple Pay certificate approach.
 :::

-Read [Adyen's document about Apple Pay](https://docs.adyen.com/payment-methods/apple-pay/web-drop-in?tab=adyen-certificate-config_1#configure) to check available configuration options, learn how to test this payment method, and learn how to use Adyen's certificate in live environment.
+Read [Adyen's document about Apple Pay](https://docs.adyen.com/payment-methods/apple-pay/web-drop-in?tab=adyen-certificate-config_1#configure) to check available configuration options, learn how to test this payment method and how to use Adyen's certificate in a live environment.

 To pass additional configuration options for Apple Pay, use the `methods.applepay` property.
-E.g:
+E.g.:

 ```js
 // nuxt.config.js